Wildsong/docker-arcgis-enterprise/web-adaptor/README.md

-So far the only thing I have done that will make this work is to make sure that you have a domain name server running that web-adaptor can reach that resolves "portal.arcgis.net" to an address.
+So far the only thing I have done that will make this work is to make sure that you have a domain name server running that web-adaptor can reach that resolves "portal.wildsong.lan" to an address.

 I hacked around this problem.
 I promise that I will fix it eventually but my goal is to get ArcGIS operational, not to make this Docker